dymmond/esmerald/docs/en/docs/routing/webhooks.md

 The way the logic how to register the URLs for the webhooks and the code to performs the said actions is entirely up to you.

-## Documenting Esmerald webhooks with OpenAPI
+## Documenting Ravyn webhooks with OpenAPI

 As mentioned before, the way of doing it is very similar to the way you declare [Gateway](routes.md#gateway) but for this purpose, webhooks have a **special dedicated** object or